mrettl/conforce/doc/source/index.rst

     - motion based formulation (see :py:func:`conforce.expressions.eval_CS_mbf`)
 - Applicable element types:
     - Conforce supports element types defined in :py:attr:`conforce_shared.cf_c.map_type_to_info`.
-    - Furthermore, some element types are treated like a supported element type.
+    - Furthermore, element types not directly supported can be treated like an other element type that is supported.
-      This allows to apply not directly supported element types.
+      This allows to use not supported element types with some assumptions and simplifications.
-      The dictionary defined in :py:attr:`conforce_shared.element_type_mapping.map_abaqus_element_type_to_supported_element_type`
+      The dictionary :py:attr:`conforce_shared.element_type_mapping.map_abaqus_element_type_to_supported_element_type`
-      defines which element types can be treated as if they would be a supported element type.
+      defines which supported element types can imitate not directly supported elements.
 - Material orientations are supported:
     - Field outputs for the displacement and stress field in the global coordinate system are computed automatically.
 - Static configurational stresses and forces may consider: